 I feel safe here and the task is as simple or as complicated as it needs to be.
 My eye seems to be drawn constantly to the horizon across the Inner Sound and The Minch, through my windows and back again to the canvas, regardless of what I’m currently working on.
-The endless dance of light out there and the energy and tension at play around the line where sea and sky meet, informs so much of what I do.
+The endless dance of light out there and the energy and tension at play around the line where sea and sky, fabric and fold meet, informs so much of what I do.

 The line.
 That line.
 Always a line.
 It defines, delineates, divides, connects, flows, reaches, ties, energises.

 A preoccupation which all art demands, and which all artists recognise: getting lost in the making, and being present throughout every mark.
 A mindful, focused burning of the hours we’re allotted here on this spinning globe.
 The light will fade and the day will draw to a close.
 The marks I’ve made will hopefully whisper something to me, but not always.
 It’s usually a struggle, but I’m always aware that this focus is a privilege.
 Every day is a battle to find meaning in the line and the light.
 Always, always hoping to capture some ‘essence’ or other, to create something which might resonate or sing, even.

 And when I’m done, and the fire in the wood stove has burnt low, I look up and think about the other things I should be worrying about.
 A good day is one spent from end to end in my studio.